yerus1/Spring-React/README.md

 Spring-React

 ## Description
-This project is a personal initiative to enhance my problem-solving skills, build a strong foundation in data structures and algorithms, and prepare for coding interviews and high-impact software engineering roles.
-Along the way, I document my thought process, key learnings, and performance optimizations to track progress and reinforce continuous improvement
+This project is a personal initiative to enhance my problem-solving skills

 ## Technologies
 [Java, Spring Boot, SQL, React,Redis]